 Historically, surgeons wore aprons over their day clothes when it came time to operate.
 During the early 1900s, health pandemics demanded greater protection and sanitation when it came to a physician’s garments.
 Physicians began wearing surgical masks, gloves, caps, and scrubs.

 Business attire is a clothing preference adopted mainly by professionals in medical specialties with a more considerable amount of consultation appointments.
 Often physicians wear these outfits under their white coats.
+When doctors wear both these items together, they are easily recognized by both peers and patients.

 Because this type of clothing can vary, many hospitals have dress codes which physicians are required to follow.